top of page

 Biogeography of the Galapagos Islands

 The Galapagos Islands are one of the most interesting places on the planet, having the opportunity to observe these vistas firsthand has been one of the highlights of my career.
-Biogeography of the Galapagos Islands (Bio 393) is a course offered each spring (next May 2-15th, 2023).
-Photos and videos from the 2022 class are found below, click here for a brochure with details on next year's class, here for more videos, and here to apply to go on the trip.
-Click here to find resources for the 2023 course.
+Biogeography of the Galapagos Islands (Bio 393) is a course offered each spring (next offered May 2024).
+Photos and videos from past classes are found below; click here for more videos and click here for a brochure for the 2024 trip.

 IMG-20220515-WA0008(1).jpg